 - Great Culture Building Activities for Remote Teams

-You may not have time for an entire meeting (though we would argue that it’s worth making time!), but consider starting with 15 minutes during your weekly team meetings to chat about life or set aside five minutes during every meeting to check in with one another.
+You may not have time for an entire meeting (though we would argue that it’s worth making time!), but consider starting with 15 minutes during your weekly team meetings to chat about life or set aside five minutes during every one-on-one meeting to check in with your direct reports.

 To get buy-in, you might discuss ideas your team has for building better culture on your remote or hybrid team and have each person carry out their idea during a meeting.
 You could even send out a survey to get thoughts and feedback from your team on what they would like to do.